sjcode236/platf/terraform/azure-TerraformRef.md

 ════════════════════════════════════════════
 **cohesion:-** cohesion refers to how closely related the resources within a single module one to one another.
 While encapsulation is about "hiding" complexity, cohesion is about "focusing" the logic.
 A highly cohesive module does one thing and does it well (e.g., managing a Virtual Network), whereas a lowly cohesive module is a "junk drawer" of unrelated resources.
+To achieve high cohesion, you should group resources based on their lifecycle and function.
+* Good Cohesion (Functional): Grouping an azurerm_linux_virtual_machine with its azurerm_network_interface and azurerm_managed_disk.
+These resources are functionally dependent on each other to provide a "server."
+* to Improve Cohesion in Your Work :-
+-Splitting by Layer: Separate your Networking (VNet/Subnets) from your Compute (VMs/Scale Sets).
+-Splitting by Lifecycle: Keep persistent data (Databases/Storage) separate from ephemeral compute (App Services/Containers).
+-Using Composition: Instead of one giant module, create several small, highly cohesive modules and call them together in your root main.tf.